tradexy/cline-superb-listassist-pages/code_refactoring_original.md

 ## 3. Prerequisites & Setup

-**3.1.
-Working Directories:**

-*   **Main Extension Code:** All refactoring work for the core extension will be done in:
-    *   `/Users/tradexy/Documents/Cline/listassist/cline-listassist/superb_live-extension/`
-*   **Shared Pages Code (for GitHub Pages):** All refactoring work for the files intended for GitHub Pages (styles, scripts, HTML for shared lists) will effectively be done by syncing files into:
-    *   `/Users/tradexy/Documents/Cline/listassist/superb_docs/`
-    *   This `superb_docs` folder is the source for the `cline-superb-listassist-pages` GitHub repository.

-**3.2.
-Version Control & Repositories:**

-1.  **Main Extension Repository (`cline-listassist` - private):**
-    *   The `superb_live-extension` folder is a copy of the live extension code.
-You will be working within this folder.
-Ensure changes are committed to a new branch within the main `cline-listassist` repository (or a new dedicated repository if preferred, but for now, assume a branch on the existing private repo).
-2.  **Shared Pages Repository (`cline-superb-listassist-pages` - public):**
-    *   A new public GitHub repository has been created: `https://github.com/tradexy/cline-superb-listassist-pages`
-    *   The initial content of `/Users/tradexy/Documents/Cline/listassist/superb_docs/` has been pushed to this repository.
-    *   This repository is configured for GitHub Pages, serving from the `main` branch, `/ (root)` directory.
-This means changes pushed to the `main` branch of this repository will be live on GitHub Pages.
+1.  **Version Control:**
+    *   Ensure both repositories (`cline-listassist` and `cline-listassist-pages`) are under Git version control.
+    *   Create a new feature branch in each repository for this refactoring work (e.g., `refactor/code-consolidation`).

-**3.3.
-Development Environment:**
+2.  **Development Environment:**

-1. Set up a local development environment where you can load the extension from `/Users/tradexy/Documents/Cline/listassist/cline-listassist/superb_live-extension/` as an "unpacked extension" in Chrome.
+    *   Set up a local development environment where you can load the extension as an "unpacked extension" in Chrome.
-2. Ensure you can serve the `/Users/tradexy/Documents/Cline/listassist/superb_docs/` folder locally (e.g., using a simple HTTP server like `python -m http.server` or VS Code Live Server) to test `share.html` before pushing to the public GitHub Pages repo.
+    *   Ensure you can serve the `docs` folder locally (e.g., using a simple HTTP server like `python -m http.server` or VS Code Live Server) to test `share.html`.

-**3.4.
-Cloudflare Worker Context:**

-1. The extension utilizes a Cloudflare Worker for Amazon affiliate link generation.
-The source code for this worker is located at:
-    *   `/Users/tradexy/Documents/Cline/listassist/cline-listassist/amazon-affiliate-extension-worker/`
-2. The `superb_live-extension` will continue to use the *same deployed Cloudflare worker URL*.
-No changes are required to the worker itself for this refactoring task.
-This information is for context.
-Our refactoring will ensure the call to this worker is efficient and centralized within the extension's JavaScript.

-**3.5.
-Understanding the Code:**
+3.  **Understanding the Code:**

-1. Review the existing codebase within `superb_live-extension` and `superb_docs`, focusing on the files mentioned in the initial analysis (CSS files, JS files with helpers, `share.html`, `shopping_list.html`, etc.).
+    *   Review the existing codebase provided, focusing on the files mentioned in the initial analysis (CSS files, JS files with helpers, `share.html`, `shopping_list.html`, etc.).
-2. Familiarize yourself with the extension's core features by using the version in `superb_live-extension`.
+    *   Familiarize yourself with the extension's core features by using it.

 ## 4. Refactoring Roadmap (Top-Down Plan)